MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/show-multiple-views.md

 <link rel="stylesheet" href="https://az835927.vo.msecnd.net/sites/uwp/Resources/css/custom.css">

-You can help your users be more productive by letting them view multiple independent parts of your app in separate windows.
-A typical example is an e-mail app where the main UI shows the list of emails and a preview of the selected e-mail.
-But users can also open messages in separate windows and view them side-by-side.
+Help your users be more productive by letting them view multiple independent parts of your app in separate windows.
+There's a variety of app scenarios that benefit from multiple views, for example
+ - An email app that allows users to view a list of received messages while composing a new email
+ - An address book app that allows users to compare saved contact information of multiple people side-by-side
+ - A music player app that allows users to see what's playing and also browse through the list of other available music
+ - A note-taking app that allows users to copy information from one page of notes to another

 <div class="important-apis" >
 <b>Important APIs</b><br/>